aman1403/SQL-Client/README.md

 ## Installation

-Requires [Docker and Docker-compose](https://docs.docker.com/compose/install/) v1.29+ to run.
+Requires [Docker and Docker-compose](https://docs.docker.com/compose/install/) v1.29+ to run1.

 Pull the repository
 **_Using docker and docker-compose:_**